 Caveat: this site is meant to be a record of my experience with one dog — not a recommendation to anyone else whose dog is struggling.
 I have zero qualifications in animal behaviour beyond my own experience.
-I rely heavily on a veterinary behaviourist, our regular vet, and professional dog trainers to help my dog.
-I believe such help, tailored to the individual, is essential for very fearful dogs — on top of loads of reading, online support groups, and research of course.
+I’ve relied heavily on a veterinary behaviourist, our regular vet, and professional dog trainers to help my dog.
+I believe such help, tailored to the individual, is essential for very fearful dogs — on top of loads of reading, online support groups, research, and patience.